Sector Entry Flow

 When Nora the Trader (or any NPC) moves into your sector, your deployed fighters sit unchanged.
 Thatβs because fighter encounters are tied to player warp events, not NPC coordinate updates.

 The same applies to raider NPCs.
-When a Sardaukar raider moves into your sector during the 5-minute tick, nothing happens to your fighters.
+When a Sardaukar raider moves into your sector during the hourly tick, nothing happens to your fighters.
 But if you warp into a sector where a Sardaukar is already sitting, you trigger the NPC encounter prompt.

 Reading the Sector Header